quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 If a party breaches an accord by failing to satisfy the terms agreed upon in the settlement, the creditor can sue on either the underlying debt or the accord itself.
 The creditor may recover more or less depending on the outcome.
 :p What happens if the debtor fails to perform according to the terms of the accord?
 ??x
-If the debtor does not pay the $8,000 agreed upon in an accord to settle a disputed $10,000 debt, the creditor can sue either on the underlying debt for $10,000 or on the accord for $8,000.
+If the debtor does not pay the $8,000 agreed upon in an accord to settle a disputed $10,000 debt, the creditor can sue either on the underlying debt for $10,000 or on the accord for$8,000.
 The debtor can still raise the original dispute as a defense.
 ??x
 Explanation: If the painter fails to pay $8,000, the homeowner can sue for $8,000 (the settled amount) but cannot use the poor workmanship argument if they chose to accept the lower payment.
 Alternatively, the homeowner could sue for the full $10,000, but might recover less in court.